 Your program manager will be in touch with you directly about your acceptance.
 You should expect to receive a program handbook via email, which talks more about your program, as well as supplemental information about dealing with culture shock and our insurance program.
 We will also schedule an online pre-departure orientation to answer any lingering questions you may have.

 All payments go towards the total program fee.
-You will be required to pay a $300 deposit when you submit your application, and then a second $300 placement deposit will be due when you are ready for us to start working on your host family placement.
+You will be required to pay a $300 Application Fee when you submit your application, and then a second $300 Commitment Deposit will be due when you are ready for us to start working on your host family placement.
 (It takes 1-2 months from when you make the commitment deposit to find a host family, so please plan accordingly.)

 Want to chat about your questions and the program?
 Set up a call to chat with us here: